vintasoftware/django-zombodb/docs/installation.rst

 Settings
 --------

 Set ``ZOMBODB_ELASTICSEARCH_URL`` on your settings.py.
-That will be the default URL set on your ZomboDB indexes.
+That is the URL of the ElasticSearch cluster used by ZomboDB.

 .. code-block:: python